Skip to main content

 This is a good fit for sensitive sources, organizations with compliance constraints that forbid third-party uploads, or simply anyone who'd rather keep audio on their machine.

-Both models cache in the browser, so the second run starts instantly.
+The model file (~1 GB) downloads to the browser cache on first run and starts instantly on subsequent runs.
 WebGPU-capable browsers parallelize inference on the GPU and finish a 30-second clip in seconds; WASM fallback is several times slower.

-For a rough accuracy sense: clean speech with low environmental noise typically lands at 5–10% character error rate (CER) for Japanese and around 5% word error rate (WER) for English on the high-quality model.
+For a rough accuracy sense: clean speech with low environmental noise typically lands at 5–10% character error rate (CER) for Japanese and around 5% word error rate (WER) for English.
 Multiple overlapping speakers, dense jargon, or noisy recordings degrade those numbers — assume some manual editing afterwards.

 Translation captions (Japanese audio → English captions)